 Webjet

-NAB Rewards has partnered with Webjet to offer immediate redemption of your reward points for any travel booking offered from Webjet.
+NAB Rewards has partnered with Webjet to offer immediate redemption of your reward points for any Webjet travel booking.
 Once you’ve logged in to the NAB Rewards, you click out to Webjet, and you’ll be shown how many points you can redeem and the value of those points in Webjet credit.

-In this example, we have 83,639 NAB Rewards on offer, equating to $418.19 in Webjet credit.
+In this example, the cardholder has 83,639 NAB Rewards on offer, equating to $418.19 in Webjet credit at that time.
 This offers a redemption value of 0.5c per NAB Rewards point.

 Gift cards

 Gift cards are available for Myer, JB Hi-Fi, Myer, BP, Coles, Coles Express, Bunnings and many more.
-The current redemption rate for a $100 gift card is 19,230 points, offering a value of 0.52c per NAB Rewards point.
+The current redemption rate for a $100 gift card is 20,410 points.

 Products